mankaine/Finance_program/README.md

 Written in Python.
 Most ideal to run in a Python interpreter/Terminal<br />

 ### REPOSITORY CHANGELOG
+#### 9/3/2016
+Fixed bugs that prevented export and imports from happening.<br />
+Fixed bugs that prevented viewing information to be exported.

 #### 8/30/2016
 Updated to ver.
 1.0.2.<br />
 Fixed a bug that chose the wrong transaction while editing.<br />